FabricMC/fabric-docs/develop/data-generation/world.md

 To make a feature naturally spawn in our world we should start by defining the Configured Feature in our Configured Features class.

-First register the key for the `ConfiguredFeature` in your Configured Feature class by:
+First, register the key for the `ConfiguredFeature` in your Configured Feature class by:

 @[code lang=java transcludeWith=:::datagen-world:configured-key](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldConfiguredFeatures.java)